Munk1990/DetectMusicShortcut/README.md

 - Find links for the playing music across other Music platforms like **Tidal, Youtube, Spotify, Apple Music** etc.
 - Search for lyrics for the track on AzLyrics.com

+#Installation
-To install the Shortcut on your iOS device, open this [icloud link](https://www.icloud.com/shortcuts/d711a98ccac44310a49895c62c502228)
+Click this link on your iOS device to install : [icloud link](https://www.icloud.com/shortcuts/d711a98ccac44310a49895c62c502228)
 The Shortcut can be viewed on [showcuts.app](https://showcuts.app/share/view/d711a98ccac44310a49895c62c502228)

+##Steps to Install the shortcut:
+- Enable "Allow Untrusted Shortcuts" by navigating to Settings > Shortcuts
+- Open the iCloud Shortcuts link on your device
+- Review the Shortcut algorithm, and if it looks fine, add the shortcut.
+- Disable "Allow Untrusted Shortcuts" by navigating to Settings > Shortcuts

-Permissions needed:
+##Permissions needed:
 - Device microphone
 - Notifications
 - Access to website http://song.link (to fetch Media links)